mikekistler/aspnet-openapi-examples/README.md

 The `responses` object is populated from several sources.
 - the declared return value of the delegate method
-- the value(s) returned from the delegate method
 - the `Produces` extension method on the delegate.

 See the [Responses] section below for details on how to set `responses`.